RIVER

 In most positive patients, the only way to have an undetectable viral load is to take ART every day.
 If ART is stopped, HIV will become detectable again.
 The reason for this is that ART only works against HIV that is in awake and active immune cells.
 However, most immune cells are resting or ‘asleep’ and some of these cells contain HIV.
 These cells, which are hidden from ART, are called the HIV reservoir.
 This reservoir is the reason that HIV comes back again if ART is stopped.
 If ART is stopped the HIV within the sleeping cells will wake up, begin replicating and the person’s viral load will quickly increase.
 The reservoir is also the main reason why we can’t cure people of HIV even with effective ART.

-The RIVER study is testing a new way to reduce the size of the HIV reservoir, using an approach called “kick and kill”.
+The RIVER study tested a new way to reduce the size of the HIV reservoir, using an approach called “kick and kill”.
 Vorinostat, a HDAC inhibitor, is the “kick” and the boosted immune response is the “kill”.

 There are four steps in this approach: